 Credit cards affect the credit scores of the official account owners.
 If a credit card is opened by two co-borrowers who both assume full responsibility of the debt, the card will affect both of their credit profiles.
-However, if someone is added to a credit account as a supplemental cardholder, they are not liable for the debt.
+However, if someone is added to a credit account as an authorized user, they are not liable for the debt.
 As a result, it will not affect their credit score.

 When you get a joint credit card with someone, you are co-borrowers on the account.
 As a result, all parties are held equally responsible if the debt is not paid.
 Their credit score is also impacted by the credit card’s history.
 Additionally, they can see the account’s purchase history, redeem rewards, make changes, and more.